Practice Rights

 How do I apply?

-In addition, if you will want to work in an CILEX Regulation regulated legal practice you must demonstrate minimum competence in practice management and accounts (we have called this Level 1).
+In addition, if you will want to work in a CILEx Regulation regulated legal practice you must demonstrate minimum competence in practice management and accounts (CILEx Regulation have referred to this as Level 1.
 The application form covers this also.

 Fees